esw4e/Covid-dataset/README.md

 1. Download the repository from GitHub.
 2. Open the repository in your Python supported IDE
-3. Install the Librarys through requirements
+3. Install the Librarys through requirements pip install -r requirements.txt
-4. Run through the IDE -> a Localhost adress will be generated in the console
+5. Run through the IDE -> a Localhost adress will be generated in the console

 ## Motivation
 We wanted to show the impact of the global Covid-19 Pandemic based on collected Data over the last 4 Years.
 For that we choose a Dataset from the [Our World in Data](https://ourworldindata.org/coronavirus).